DravenALG/OASIS/README.md

 This repository contains the training code of OASIS introduced in our AAAI 2022 paper:

-**Xiao-Ming Wu**, Xin Luo, Yu-Wei Zhan, Chen-Lu Ding, Zhen-Duo Chen, Xin-Shun Xu. **Online Enhanced Semantic Hashing Towards Effective and Efficient Retrieval for Streaming Multi-Modal Data.**
+Xiao-Ming Wu, Xin Luo, Yu-Wei Zhan, Chen-Lu Ding, Zhen-Duo Chen, Xin-Shun Xu.
+Online Enhanced Semantic Hashing Towards Effective and Efficient Retrieval for Streaming Multi-Modal Data.

 ### How to Run